jphalford/blog/README.md

 The programmer was a lot happier, now they could add further test methods, and as long as they started with the word "test" they would automatically be picked up and run by the test runner.
 However, there was a problem.
-This wasn't a very flexible scheme and the programmer wasn't sure they liked the repetition of "test" in the test method names.
+This wasn't a very flexible scheme, and the programmer wasn't sure they liked the repetition of "test" in the test method names.
 Instead, it would be much better if there was a way to label the methods as tests.